evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

 **Descriptor parameters**.
-Some descriptor require parameter you define, such as to specify the exact regular expression or list of words you are testing for.

-To Test for competitor mentions using `Contains` descriptor, you must include the brand as `items` in the list:
+Some Descriptors have required parameters.
+For example, if you’re testing for competitor mentions using the `Contains` Descriptor, you’ll want to include the brand names in the `items` list:

 ```python
 report = Report(metrics=[